Identity Concealment Games: How I Learned to Stop Revealing and Love the Coincidences: Offline Learning of Player 's Policy

 The following lemmas show that the probability of losing is low if the number of sample trajectories is high.
-Lemma \ref{lemma:lowsamplelowreachChernoffImproved} shows that if a state is unknown then the probability of reaching that state is low with high high probability.
-Lemma \ref{lemma:highreachhighcostImproved} shows that if a state is reached with high probability under $\policy^{\playerone}$ and with low probability under $\policy^{\average}$, then the value of the objective function is high.
+Lemma \ref{lemma:lowsamplelowreachChernoffImproved} shows that if a state is unknown, then the probability of reaching that state is low.
+The proof is an application of the Chernoff-Hoeffding inequality.
+We use the fact that number of collected action samples from a state is higher than the number of sample runs that visit the state.
+Since the unknown states does not have enough sample transitions, it implies that these states are visited with a low probability.